-- Up to 2023/24, in order to use the cash basis, trading businesses had to opt in and their turnover be between the limits above. - From 2024/25, the cash basis is the default method of calculating profits, with traders able to opt to use the accruals basis instead. - Calculating taxable profits on the 'cash basis' involves comparing income received and expenditure paid, rather than invoiced or accrued. - 4.
-Up to 2023/24, using the cash basis meant that a number of special rules applied (e.g. a maximum deduction of £500 for interest and losses only being able to be carried forward).
-These special rules have been abolished for 2024/25, so that trading businesses using the cash basis have the same reliefs available as those using the accruals basis. - Certain businesses are not permitted to use the cash basis, including: farmers using the herd basis, persons using profit averaging and LLPs. - Unincorporated property businesses use the cash basis.
-The key differences to the rules for trading businesses are: - the entry and exit thresholds are both £150,000; above this, the accruals basis must be used.
+- From 2024/25, the cash basis is the default method of calculating trading profits, with traders able to opt to use the accruals basis instead. - Calculating taxable profits on the 'cash basis' involves comparing income received and expenditure paid, rather than invoiced or accrued. - 3.
+Up to 2023/24, using the cash basis meant that a number of special rules applied for trading businesses (e.g. a maximum deduction of £500 for interest and losses only being able to be carried forward).
+These special rules were abolished for 2024/25, so that trading businesses using the cash basis have the same reliefs available as those using the accruals basis. - Certain businesses are not permitted to use the cash basis, including: farmers using the herd basis, persons using profit averaging and LLPs. - 5.
+Most unincorporated property businesses also use the cash basis, unless they opt out of it.
+The key difference to the rules for trading businesses is that the entry and exit thresholds are both £150,000; above this, the accruals basis must be used.
+Flat rate deductions Item used for business Permitted Taxpayer's car or goods vehicle Up to 10,000 miles pa Over 10,000 miles pa deduction 45p/mile 25p/mile Taxpayer's home (use per month) 25 - 50 hours 51 - 100 hours 101 hours or more £10/month £18/month £26/month Business premises partly used as home Private use adjustment (e.g. public house or B&B) 1 occupant 2 occupants 3 or more occupants £350/month £500/month £650/month Mates